 If you see “Red dye 40 lake” on a label, what does ‘lake’ mean?
 It means it’s water soluble.
 Red 40 without “Lake” is in syrups or liquids.
 If non-lake dye runs that’s not a problem for the manufacturer.
 However, for prescription drugs and over-the-counter remedies that’s a different story.
 In this case, red dye 40 mixes with aluminum hydroxide to produce “lake.”
 Red 40 lake ensures that the coloring does not bleed off the pill. (‘Red 40 Aluminum Lake’ is another name for red 40 lake.)

-Many plant based food dyes are possible.
-In fact, many fruits and vegetables have natural coloring.
+There are several plant-based food dyes.
+Many fruits and vegetables have natural coloring.
 These include pumpkin, carrots, turmeric, beets, strawberries, and blueberries.

 Spirulina is another natural food coloring ingredient.
 As a matter of fact it can replace artificial FD&C Blue #1.

 The hazards of artificial food coloring are becoming more well known.
-Perhaps more companies will voluntarily switch to natural food dyes.
+Perhaps one day, more companies will voluntarily switch to natural food dyes.

 Red 40 Side Effects: Conclusion